 Both films examine gender roles.
 Both lead character’s are women with a lot of expectations set on them.
 Both Rosemary and Carol perform traditionally “feminine” roles.
 Both face a collective of people, mostly men, who put them in harm’s way and then make them feel dumb for raising concern.
 Both are domestic horror films about the frustrating, dangerous, and polite practice of gaslighting.
 These films heighten the very real and banal terror of being made to doubt yourself, and second guess your own experience.
 I believe everybody experiences gaslighting at some point, with varying levels of severity, but women and other marginalized people experience it on a more macro, societal scale.
-I, being a straight, cis, white man, have not and never will experience such gaslighting first hand.
-I do however relate to these films, and I viscerally feel the experience they posit…an effect similar to that of gaslighting, if not gaslighting itself.
+I don’t belong to any marginalized communities (straight, cis, white, man here) however I viscerally feel the experience these films posit.

 For the past five years, I’ve struggled with an unidentified chronic illness.
 Only about an hour after eating I feel tremendously hungry again.
 Even if my stomach still feels full, I feel shaky and fatigued.
 I never sleep through the night without needing to get up for a snack at least once, usually more.
 I never feel fully rested.
 I need to carefully plan around meals and constantly have snacks on me.
 Initially I thought it was hyperglycemia.
 Symptomatically that seemed to fit the bill, more or less.
 Tests show that it was not hyperglycemia, my blood sugar is perfectly normal.
 I’ve seen three gastroenterologists, an endocrinologist, an allergist, a homeopath, an infectious disease specialist, and a neurologist.
 They’ve sucked a lot of blood out of my arm, they’ve taken dozens of pictures of my guts and my brain, and they’ve made me mail them my shit more times than I can count.
 Then they tell me that I seem totally normal.